rsjahnige/AlarmClock/README.md

 Note that each class derived from the Context class defines an independent aspect of the user interface (e.g., TempHumid displays values on the LCD read from the DHT11 sensor).
 Whereas the **AlarmClock.ino** file defines how the different Contexts and components interact with one another.
 If one so desires, I think it would be a fun project to define your own User Interface for an Alarm Clock by rewwritting the AlarmClock.ino file, using the resources availible in this repository.
 ### Hardware Classes
+The hardware clases (e.g., LiquidCrystal.h/cpp, JoyStick.h/cpp, ...) have been written in such a way as to be soley dependent upon the underlying Arduino architecture, and independent of any overlaying functionality provided by the Alarm Clock implementation.
 ### UserInterface Namespace
 The UserInterface namespace contains all classes that are used to link the main components of the user interface (i.e., LCD and Joy Stick module) by defining methods for each Joy Stick action (e.g., left/right/up/down/click).
 Each class contained within this namespace is a decendent of the Context class which is responsible for printing characters to the LCD as well as defining default methods for Joy Stick actions that will be called if not otherwise overridden.
 ### Dependencies